When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Here are some common questions our readers ask about dog licking.

 Dogs lick the air for a few reasons.
 It could be that your pup is stressing out, that there is something stuck to the roof of his mouth, or even that he smells something strong.

 Why Do Dogs Lick Each Other?

 Licking can be a form of submission.
 The more submissive dog in a pack will lick the dominant dogs as a sign of respect to maintain balance.

-If you’re interested in getting your dog behavioral therapy, you could consider an online training course or pet insurance as an option for helping you cover the expenses.
-Take a look at this coverage comparison table to see which pet insurance companies cover behavioral therapies.
+If you’re interested in starting dog behavioral therapy, you could consider an online training course.
+Your pet insurance may also provide coverage for behavioral training, thus helping you cover the expenses.
+Take a look at our coverage comparison table to see which pet insurance companies cover behavioral therapies.Tagged With: Trivia